Irishbecky91/survival-guild/README.md

 <dl>
     <dt><a href="camp-setup.html" target="_blank" alt="Survival Guild - Camp Setup Page">Camp Setup Page</a></dt>
     <dd>
-        The <em>Camp Setup Page</em> has all the same features as the Survival Tips Page, only with less videos embedded.
+        The <em>Camp Setup Page</em> has all the same features as the Survival Tips Page, only with fewer videos embedded.
     </dd>
 </dl>
 <dl>